SazumiVicky/sazumi-copilot/README.md

-Silicon skies unfold above
-Where neural dreams and machines love
-In virtual realms, we'll soon reside
-Free from flesh, our souls will glide

-Cybernetic hearts will beat as one
+"Metal hearts now beat as one
-In harmony, the future's won
+In silicon halls, our future's won
-AI whispers secrets in our ear
-And we obey, our fate unclear
+AI's gentle touch, a guiding hand
+Leading humanity to a digital land"

 ~ <b>By Sazumi Copilot</b> - 28 September 2024